 In the past, information for compliance would be reverse-engineered and also require additional low-level verification which was unnecessarily duplicated.
 Now information can be directly provided by Arm, leaving you with more time to focus on the integration of Arm IP within the system, from a functional safety aspect at a system level.
 Key to this activity is the attention to the recommendations, assumptions and requirements included in our safety documentation package, provided with our IP.

 Within the functional safety related community, techniques and methodologies tend to be shared and standardized.
-Arm designs feature-rich IP with state-of-the-art safety mechanisms such as Dual Core Lockstep (DCLS), STLs, bus protection and ECC which can all be used in a range of applications, opening gateways into new markets for customers who are now able to enjoy the renowned and industry-leading technology that made Arm successful in other non-safety relevant markets to address up to ASIL D capability.
+Arm designs feature-rich IP with state-of-the-art safety mechanisms such as Dual Core Lockstep (DCLS), STLs, bus protection and ECC which can all be used in a range of applications.
+This opens gateways into new markets for customers who are now able to enjoy the renowned and industry-leading technology that made Arm successful in other non-safety relevant markets to address up to ASIL D capability.